 Your doctor has requested vestibular testing for dizziness.
-The test is to differentiate whether the source of dizziness is from the inner ear or brain.
+The test, a video nystagmography is performed to differentiate whether the source of dizziness is from the inner ear or brain.
 It is most useful in leading to recommendations regarding treatment.

-- Do not have any alcohol, tranquilizers, sleeping pills, other antihistamines, or other medication for the control of dizziness for 48 hours prior to the test.
+Do not take any alcohol, tranquilizers, sleeping pills, other antihistamines, or other medication for the control of dizziness for 48 hours prior to the test.